How to give good feedback.

 Emotions are like toxic sludge.
 You can bury your feelings of nervousness or anxiety, but they will seep into the conversation.
 Share your true feelings about needing to have this conversation with your employee.
 Better to clear the air and make it safe for your employee to share his or her feelings, too.

 A simple “I’m feeling a little nervous.
 I want this to go well.
 How about you?” is good.
 The other person almost always laughs and says, “Me, too.”
-Tension is broken.
+The tension is broken.

 4. Share your observation